mcgonago/mymcp/jira-agent/README.md

 make build
 ```

-This will create a container image named `jira-agent:latest` with all required dependencies.
+This creates a container image named `jira-agent:latest` with all required dependencies.

 ## Configure Jira Authentication